Manipur forms inquiry panel after media harassment allegations

-Imphal: The Government of Manipur on Wednesday constituted an official Inquiry Committee to investigate the alleged harassment of journalists by security personnel near the Gwaltabi checkpost on Tuesday, May 20, as they traveled on a Manipur State Road Transport bus to cover the Manipur Shirui Festival 2025.
+Imphal: The Government of Manipur on Wednesday constituted an official Inquiry Committee to examine the facts and circumstances around the incident involving security personnel and the Manipur State Road Transport bus carrying media personnel to cover the Manipur Shirui Festival, 2025 on Tuesday, May 20.

 The inquiry committee will submit its report within 15 days.